 The French Way begins in French side of the Pyrenees before crossing the border into the north of Spain.
 The entire route, ending in Santiago, is approximately 800km in length.
-The final 160km is ideal for walking – it includes woodland, laneways, tracks through villages and small rural roads.
+The final 160km, starting in O Cebreiro, is ideal for a walking holiday – it includes woodland, laneways, tracks through villages and small rural roads.
 It really is a walker’s paradise!

-Start in O Cebreiro and make your way towards Santiago, where you will see the wonderful cathedral and experience everything that the city has to offer.
+At the end of your journey in Santiago, you can see the wonderful Cathedral de Santiago de Compostela and experience everything that this special city has to offer.

 How Long Does It Take To Walk The French Way?

-The average distance walked each day will completely depend on whether you’re doing a gentle, moderate or challenging tour – it’s up to you how easy or how challenging you make it!
+The average distance walked each day will completely depend on whether you’re doing a gentle, moderate or challenging tour – it’s up to you how easy or how challenging you’d like to make it based on average walking distances per day!

 The Scallop Symbol